 If you’d like to learn more about partnering opportunities at CytomX, please contact us here.

-Amgen also receives exclusive worldwide rights to develop and commercialize up to three additional, undisclosed targets.
+Amgen also has exclusive worldwide rights to develop and commercialize up to three additional, undisclosed targets.
 CytomX will be eligible to receive additional upfront and milestone payments and high single-digit to mid-double digit royalty payments on any resulting products.
 CytomX also receives the rights from Amgen to an undisclosed preclinical T-cell-engaging bispecific program.
 Amgen is eligible to receive milestones and royalty payments on any resulting products from this CytomX program.

 In 2020, CytomX entered into a strategic collaboration with Astellas to co-develop an undisclosed number of Probody T-cell-engaging bispecific therapeutics designed to target the CD3 receptor on T cells and select oncology targets within the tumor microenvironment.